Costa Rica Roadtrip - Part 2

 Airbnb: Flower’s Paradise in the heart of the CloudForest (Prize: 390 euros for 4 people)

-This appartement is located just beyond town limits (but of course up a steep, muddy hill) and comes with a view-facing hot tub and a lovely garden full of fruit trees.
-Inside there a two separate, very spacious bedrooms, well-appointed bathrooms (the main includes ceiling to floor windows onto the terrace - so you cannot be shy), and a fully-equipped kitchen that made cooking that evening very enjoyable.
+This apartment is located just beyond the town limits (but of course, up a steep, muddy hill) and comes with a view-facing hot tub and a lovely garden full of fruit trees.
+Inside there a two separate, very spacious bedrooms, well-appointed bathrooms (the main includes ceiling to floor windows onto the terrace - so you cannot be shy), and a fully equipped kitchen that made cooking that evening very enjoyable.
 While air conditioning worked well, we experienced unexpected indoor condensation from the humidity – so it literally rained inside our room (#indoorrainshower).....unfortunately my suitcase was somehow right underneath and everything got soaking wet.
 Glad they had a (washer and) dryer!!!!
 The property connects to the hosts' residence, so they greeted us personally on our arrival.
 Parking spaces available.

 Day 8 and 10 - Jacó (E)